YelyzavetaBen/Project4/README.md

 <h2>Results</h2>
 Using the developed models, we generated life expectancy forecasts for the next 8 years for various countries.
 These forecasts revealed a continued improvement in life expectancy, reflecting ongoing advancements in healthcare, nutrition, and living conditions.
-The forecasts offer valuable insights that can inform policy and planning at national and international levels
+The forecasts offer valuable insights that can inform policy and planning at national and international levels.